Get to Know the LMA Leaders

-The Advocacy Advisory Council is a cross-section of the LMA membership, appointed on an annual basis, who will be guided by the Advocacy Director to strategize initiatives, identify best practices and serve as ambassadors for activities that support LMA’s Strategic Goal #2: to be the leading advocate for the legal marketing profession and foster collaboration among those driving change industrywide.
+The Advocacy Advisory Council (AAC) is a cross-section of the LMA membership, appointed on an annual basis, who will be guided by the Staff Advocacy Director to strategize initiatives, identify best practices and serve as ambassadors for activities that support LMA’s Strategic Goal #2.
+AAC’s role is intellectual in nature and involves strategizing the organization’s direction and contributing to activities related to advocacy initiatives that advocate for the legal marketing profession and foster collaboration among those driving change industrywide.

-Responsible for planning and programming the 2018 Annual Conference.
+Responsible for planning and programming the 2019 LMA Annual Conference.
 Please visit the annual conference website for up-to-date information.

 Diversity & Inclusion

 The Diversity & Inclusion (D&I) mission is to effectuate change by empowering and equipping LMA and its members to build diverse and inclusive marketing and business development teams.

 The D&I Committee has several goals set forth for 2019, including but not exclusive to: working with the Talent Development Committee to develop a stronger leadership pipeline – with an emphasis on D&I; developing a stronger pipeline of diverse speakers for international, regional and local LMA events; partnering with like-minded organizations focused on diversity; and executing several D&I-related initiatives at the 2019 LMA Annual Conference.